 Dog parks can be a lot of fun for dogs.
 They get a chance to run and play off-leash with other dogs.
 However, dog parks can be an accident waiting to happen if you're not careful.
-In addition, if you don't know the basic rules of going to the dog park, you can really ruin it for everyone else.
+Also, if you don't know the basic rules of going to the dog park, you can ruin it for everyone else.

-Certain Dogs Don't Belong At the Dog Park
+Some Dogs Don't Belong At the Dog Park

 Better yet, spay or neuter your dog!

-The Dog Park is Not for Kids
+The Dog Park is Not for Little Kids

 Avoid bringing babies and small children to the dog park.
 Dogs can easily run into a small child when playing.
 They may get a little too curious about the baby or child you are holding.
 Also, remember that you don't know the other dogs in the park.
 A running child could set off another dog's prey drive, leading to disaster.
 You're better off letting another adult take the kids to the playground while your dog plays in the off-leash area.